KitwareMedical/UTM/README.md

   - pracma
   - yaml
   - ANTsR (requires devtools which depends on curl and git devel libraries)
-- R packages dependencies: x11, gl/glu, libpng, curl, git dev libraries

 In the Packages subfolder in Scripts are scripts to install all these packages (in particular install-all.sh).
-If that script fails due to not able to write into the R library directory install a package manually from R in order to create a local lib directory ( start R, run install.packages("optparse") )
+If that script fails due to not able to write into the R library directory install a package manually from R in order to create a local lib directory (start R, run install.packages("optparse") )

 ### Visualization
 - R